ueberdosis/tiptap/docs/installation/nextjs.md

 # Next.js

 ## Introduction
-The following guide describes how to integrate tiptap with your [Next.js](https://nextjs.org/) project.
+The following guide describes how to integrate Tiptap with your [Next.js](https://nextjs.org/) project.

 ## Requirements
 * [Node](https://nodejs.org/en/download/) installed on your machine